Guided Paris City Tour

-Half day Paris City Tour with professional English speaking Chauffeur Guide taking in all the famous Paris sights: Eiffel Tower, Arc de Triomphe, Champs Elysees, Trocadero, Opera, Invalides, Place Vendome, Place Concorde, Louvre, Latin Quarter, Notre Dame Cathedral, Orsay Museum, Ile de la Cite & St Louis, Place du Tetre, Pantheon, Montmartre & Sacre Coeur.
+Half day Paris city tour with professional English speaking Chauffeur Guide taking in all the famous sights of Paris: Eiffel Tower, Arc de Triomphe, Champs Elysees, Trocadero, Opera, Invalides, Place Vendome, Place Concorde, Louvre, Latin Quarter, Notre Dame Cathedral, Orsay Museum, Ile de la Cite & St Louis, Place du Tetre, Pantheon, Montmartre & Sacre Coeur.

 Paris City Tour